Mercy-Runo/alx-low_level_programming/README.md

-This repo contains all tasks of c low level programming.
+This directory contains all tasks of the singly linked lists of the alx low level programming.